-The architecture of QUICKER is shown in Figure 2.
-QUICKER enhances the Platform Independent Component Modeling Language (PICML) [2] with new constructs that enable developers of DRE systems to specify and analyze application QoS policies2 at a higher level of abstraction than used by third-generation programming languages (such as Java or C++) or textual declarative notations (such as XML).
-We used the Graph Rewriting and Transformation (GReAT) [7] tool to transform platformindependent QoS policies captured in PICML (the input) to platform-specific QoS configuration options captured in the Component QoS Modeling Language (CQML) (the output).
+To achieve these objectives we used the Graph Rewriting and Transformation (GReAT) [11] tool to transform platformindependent QoS policies captured in PICML (the input) to platform-specific QoS configuration options captured in CQML (the output).
 PICML allows specification of application QoS policies at a high-level of abstraction, i.e., focusing on desired QoS features/characteristics at the granularity of individual components and/or assemblies of application components.
-For example, models created in PICML represent answers to the following types of questions:
+For example, models created in PICML represent answers to questions like: